jokob-sk/NetAlertX/README.md

   - **Method 3. dnsmasq**.
 This method is optional and complementary to the previous methods.
-If the DHCP server dnsmasq is active, Pi.Alert examines the DHCP leases (addresses assigned) to find active devices that were not discovered by the previous methods.
+If the DHCP server dnsmasq is active, Pi.Alert examines the DHCP leases (addresses assigned) to find active devices that were not discovered by the other methods.

 ## Components
 The system consists of two parts: